Qiao Leiying

-Qiao Leiying (born 24 August 1989 in Liaoning) is a female Chinese water polo player who was part of the silver medal-winning team at the 2007 World Junior Championship.
+Qiao Leiying (born 24 August 1989) is a female Chinese water polo player who was part of the silver medal-winning team at the 2007 World Junior Championship.
 As an 18-year-old, she competed at the 2008 Summer Olympics where the Chinese team placed 5th.
 She graduated from Chengdu Sport Institute, and worked as an exterior line on the court.